-According to ESSA Section 1112, LEAs may receive Title I funds for any fiscal year only if the LEA has on file with the State educational agency (SEA) a plan, approved by the SEA, that is developed with timely and meaningful consultation with teachers, principals, other school leaders, paraprofessionals, specialized instructional support personnel, charter school leaders (in a local educational agency that has charter schools), administrators (including administrators of programs described in other parts of this title), other appropriate school personnel, and with parents of children in schools served under this part (ESSA Section 1112[a][A]).
+According to the ESSA Section 1112, LEAs may receive Title I funds for any fiscal year only if the LEA has on file with the State educational agency (SEA) a plan, approved by the SEA, that is developed with timely and meaningful consultation with teachers, principals, other school leaders, paraprofessionals, specialized instructional support personnel, charter school leaders (in a local educational agency that has charter schools), administrators (including administrators of programs described in other parts of this title), other appropriate school personnel, and with parents of children in schools served under this part (ESSA Section 1112[a][A]).

-LEA plans shall, as appropriate, be coordinated with other programs under this Act, the Individuals with Disabilities Education Act (20 U.S.C.
+LEA plans shall, as appropriate, be coordinated with other programs under this Act, the Individuals with Disabilities Education Act (20 United States Code [U.S.C.]
 1400 et seq.), the Rehabilitation Act of 1973 (20 U.S.C.
 701 et seq.), the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
 2301 et seq.), the Workforce Innovation and Opportunity Act (29 U.S.C.
 3101 et seq.), the Head Start Act (42 U.S.C.
 9831 et seq.), the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11301 et seq.), the Adult Education and Family Literacy Act (29 U.S.C.
 3271 et seq.), and other Acts as appropriate (ESSA Section 1112[a][B]).

-LEA plans shall be submitted for the first year for which this part is in effect following the date of enactment of the ESSA and shall remain in effect for the duration of the agency’s participation under this part (ESSA Section 1112[a]).
+LEA plans shall be submitted in the first year for which this part is in effect following the date of enactment of the ESSA and shall remain in effect for the duration of the agency’s participation under this part (ESSA Section 1112[a]).